How the First Nations Peoples of Australia adapted to an ever-changing environment

 Skeleton of a Diprotodon. © History Skills

-This was due to both human hunting, but also because of continual climatic changes that reduced the habitat that these animals needed to survive.
+This had been due to human hunting and ongoing climate changes that had reduced the habitat which these animals needed to survive.

-Overall, the history of First Nations Australians is a story of strength, ability to adjust, and a strong connection to the land.
+Overall, the history of First Nations Australians is a story of strength that came from their ability to adjust to change and from a lasting connection to the land.

-Their deep understanding of the environment and their commitment to living peacefully with it offer lessons for all of us today.
+Their detailed understanding of the environment and their commitment to a life that respected it offer lessons for all of us today.